aymenfurter/Self-Determining-Agents/README.md

 ## Note

-This application is an experiment about giving GPT-4 control over a Pokemon game.
+This application is an experiment about giving GPT-4 control over a RPG game.
 It is intended for demonstration and educational purposes only.

 ## Contributing